Tips to Freelancing

-I've gotten a lot of questions about going freelance (how and where do you start?), so I thought I'd start post a few things I've learned along the way.
+I've gotten a lot of questions about going freelance (how and where do you start?), so I thought I'd post a few things I've learned along the way.
 This isn't foolproof, but it will at least give you some idea on what to do.

-- How do you get started?
 The important thing is you have to start.
-For me I found contract work through a creative staffing agency to help build my portfolio.
-Sometimes I was a temp for an employee out for maternity leave, while other times I worked on a particular project for a certain amount of time.
+For me, I found contract work through a creative staffing agency to help build my portfolio.
+Sometimes I was a temp for an employee out on maternity leave, while other times I worked on a particular project for a certain amount of time.
 It also helped gauge my expenses and learned how much I needed to save until another project came along.

-- Is this an easy thing to do?
 Nope.
 Sometimes projects end abruptly.
-On another hand they can extend longer than planned.
+On another hand, they can extend longer than planned.
 The thing with freelance/contractual life is the uncertainty.
 Doing your best to plan accordingly is essential.
 Bonus, a lot of creative agencies take out taxes so you don't have to.

-- Patience.
-The first year and a half is the hardest because you're spending more than you're getting.
+The first year and a half are the hardest because you're spending more than you're getting.
 This is normal.
 You're probably going to undercharge yourself (raises both hands and feet) and you'll realize it when it's too late.
 The good thing is, once you realize this, you'll fix it.
 You're going to learn some shortcuts don't help you and set you back.
 You're going to learn some do.
 You're going to LEARN, and the key here is to have patience while learning.

-- This is my plea to you: get the right tools to help yourself be more productive and organized so shortcuts aren't even an option.
+This is my plea to you: get the right tools to help yourself be more productive and organized so shortcuts aren't even an option.

 Until next time,